 ^{} ASL consultant: Jonathan Lamberton.
-Special thanks to Jonathan Lamberton, who provided exceptionally fine-grained data throughout this research; his contribution as a consultant was considerable.
+Special thanks to Jonathan Lamberton, who provided exceptionally fine-grained data throughout this research, and corrected the ASL transcriptions; his contribution as a consultant was considerable.

-I am particularly grateful to the following colleagues for discussions and objections: Diane Brentari, Dylan Bumford, Emmanuel Chemla, Caterina Donati, Masha Esipova, Susan Goldin-Meadow, Gabe Greenberg, Jeremy Kuhn, Salvador Mascarenhas, Rob Pasternak, Matthew Stone, Brent Strickland, as well as the participants of my seminar at NYU in Fall 2016.
+I am particularly grateful to the following colleagues for discussions and objections: Amir Anvari, Diane Brentari, Dylan Bumford, Emmanuel Chemla, Caterina Donati, Masha Esipova, Susan Goldin-Meadow, Gabe Greenberg, Jeremy Kuhn, Salvador Mascarenhas, Rob Pasternak, Matthew Stone, Brent Strickland, as well as the participants of my seminar at NYU in Fall 2016.
 Special thanks to Rob Pasternak for discussion of numerous data points.
 Thanks also to Lucie Ravaux for checking averages and working on the bibliography.
 All remaining errors are mine.